 In case of theft or natural disaster, you will also want to protect the personal property contained within the house.
 To this end, personal property coverage should also be considered seriously.
 Most standard lender insurance requirements do not include personal property, yet personal property often makes up much of the value in your home.
 When purchasing personal property policies, you should take a personal inventory of all of your personal property and keep a copy of the list in a safe place outside of the home (more below on home inventory).

-If you have valuable works of art or jewelry in your home, there are also policies above and beyond average personal property coverage.
+If you have valuable heirlooms or jewelry in your home, there are also policies above and beyond average personal property coverage.
 There are also additional policies that cover natural disasters, such as tornados, floods, earthquakes, etc., which should be considered for those living in areas prone to such events.